-The selected A/E, as a portion of its required Scope of Services and prior to submitting its proposals, will discuss and clarify with the Owner and/or the Contracting Authority the cost breakdown of the Architect/Engineer Agreement detailed cost components to address the Owner’s project requirements.
-The selected A/E will participate in the Encouraging Growth, Diversity & Equity (EDGE) Program as required by statute and the Agreement.
+The selected Architect/Engineer (A/E), as a portion of its required Scope of Services and prior to submitting its proposals, will discuss and clarify with the Owner and/or the Contracting Authority, the cost breakdown of the Architect/Engineer Agreement detailed cost components to address the Owner’s project requirements.
+The selected Architect/Engineer (A/E) will participate in the Encouraging Growth, Diversity & Equity (EDGE) Program as required by statute and the Agreement.

-During the construction period, provide not less than 40 hours (excluding travel time) on-site construction administration services each week, including (1) attendance at progress meetings, (2) a written field report of each site visit, and (3) on-site representation comprised of the A/E and its consultant staff involved in the primary design of the project, all having relevant and appropriate types of construction administration experience.
+If implemented, during the construction period, provide not less than 16 hours (excluding travel time) on-site construction administration services each week, including (1) attendance at progress meetings, (2) a written field report of each site visit, (3) on-site representation comprised of the A/E and its consultant staff involved in the primary design of the project, all having relevant and appropriate types of construction administration experience.

 For purposes of completing the Relevant Project Experience Matrix in Section F of the Statement of Qualifications (Form F110-330), below is a list of relevant scope of work requirements for this RFQ:

-8. Experience with addressing and mitigating private property impacts related to construction activities, such as rights of entry and potential property acquisition.
+6. Experience with addressing and mitigating private property impacts such as rights of entry and potential property acquisition.

-10. Experience in outreach, communications and public relations associated with large-scale dam safety projects.
+7. Experience in outreach, communications and public relations associated with large-scale water resources projects.

 C. Funding / Estimated Budget